TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | Scaling Down | Decrease a number of nodes. |

 <a id="metric-base-autoscaler"></a>

 #### Metric-based autoscaler
 The metrics-based autoscaler operates based on NHN Cloud's [Cloud Monitoring](/Monitoring/Cloud%20Monitoring/en/overview/) service.
 A metric collection agent installed on the worker nodes sends system metrics to Cloud Monitoring at one-minute intervals, and automatically adds or removes nodes when the collected metrics exceed or fall below the thresholds you set.
-The Scale Up and Scale Down features can be enabled independently of each other.
+The Scale Out and Scale In features can be enabled independently of each other.

 <a id="metric-base-autoscaler-set"></a>
 ##### Metric-based Autoscaler Settings